 - First, stop washing your hands with harsh soaps.

-There are three other refinements to your hand care that deserve mention if you suffer from dry hands (aka irritant hand eczema):
+Three additional tips for your hand care if you suffer from dry hands (aka irritant hand eczema):

 - Minimize the use of hand sanitizers, especially on the back of your hands where skin is thinner.